VioletteStyle/new_web_try/_posts/2018-12-30-french-style.md

     2. Choose clean colors, such as white, camel, grey.
     3. Add some high-light into the whole outfit by simple colors, such as burgendy, maroon, or navy blue.
     4. Keep comfortable and cool.
-    5. Emphasize on the quality not quantity.
-    6. Insist your own personal style and keep the "I don't care" attitude towards trend and fashion.
+    5. Insist your own personal style and keep the "I don't care" attitude towards trend and fashion.

     **Do not**
     1. Combine more than three colors in one outfit, except white, black & grey.